Sale is Ending soon!

 hanamichiflowerpath

-This blog is owned by Heather Porter, a tea enthusiast and a Certified Tea Specialist (STI) living in the Pacific Northwest.
-She is also a student and member of Kabuki Academy, studying and performing classical Japanese dance for over fifteen years.
-The name of her blog is very interesting as Hanamichi connotes two meanings.
-One, it consists of a raised platform or runway that leads from the main stage, through the audience, to the back of the theater and two, it is also a reference to the tea fields and the lovely blossoms of the tea plant, camellia sinensis.
-The name itself talks so much about the blog owner loves.
+This blog is owned by Heather Porter, a tea enthusiast and Certified Tea Specialist (STI) living in the Pacific Northwest.
+She is also a student and member of Kabuki Academy, where she has studied and performed classical Japanese dance for over fifteen years.
+The name of her blog is very interesting, as Hanamichi connotes two meanings.
+One, it consists of a raised platform or runway that leads from the main stage, through the audience, to the back of the theater, and two, it is also a reference to the tea fields and the lovely blossoms of the tea plant, Camellia sinensis.
+The name itself says so much about what the blog owner loves.

 Steep Stories by Lazy Literatus